across-protocol/frontend/pull_request_template.md

 **QA Pass**

 <!--
-Describe how you tested, if you tested beyond what was originally specified, or any other parts of the app.
+Describe what you tested, if you tested beyond what was originally specified, or any other parts of the app.
-Sometimes changes can cause what are called "regressions" (something was working, and now doesnt after this change) and its good to know that none happened even if outside of the scope of the original QA testing.
+This will help others decide how to do their testing, and let the engineer know the testing coverage of the app.

 Example:
 Tested sending eth and weth between optimism and arbitrum on kovan and back again.
-Both cases i was able to see my transaction and speed it up.
-No issues with the UI but i wasnt sure if the transaction actually was faster.
+Both cases I was able to see my transaction and speed it up.
+No issues with the UI but I wasnt sure if the transaction actually was faster.
+Also tested adding and removing liquidity from the pool tab which worked as expected.

 -->

 **Testing Environment**

 <!--
-Optionally include anything about your testing environment, ie phone, tablet, chrome or safari, if you used metamask or a different wallet, etc. This will let other testers know if there are configurations they could test differently from yours.
+Optionally include anything unique about your testing environment, ie phone, tablet, chrome or safari, if you used Metamask or a different wallet, etc. This will let other testers know if there are configurations they could test differently from yours.

+Example:
+Used Metamask and the latest version of Safari on a Macbook.
 -->

 ```